 Lying on a PFA

-Furthermore, a protective order can significantly impact your ability to work, obtain housing and even visit your children.
+Furthermore, false PFA allegations can significantly impact your ability to work, obtain housing, and even visit your children.
 Unfortunately, individuals subject to a false PFA accusation may feel defenseless to fight back.

 Your personal and professional future depends on your ability to successfully defend yourself against false accusations of abuse.
-Therefore, it is crucial to have a skilled Protection from Abuse attorney on your side if a judge if you suspect PFA fraud.
+Therefore, having a skilled Protection from Abuse attorney on your side is crucial if you suspect PFA fraud.

 Penalty for Filing a False PFA in PA